IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 using the MUD-URL attribute.

 There is therefore no significant flag day: MUD managers may implement the new policy without significant concern about backwards compatibility.

+## Updating files vs Updating MUD URLs

+Device developers need to consider whether to make a change by updating a MUD file, or updating the MUD URL.

+MUD URLs can only be updated by shipping a new firmware.
+It is reasonable to update the MUD URL whenever a new firmware release causes new connectivity to be required.
+The updated mechanism defined in this document makes this a secure operation, and there is no practical limitation on the number of files that a web server can hold.

+In place updates to a MUD file should be restricted to cases where it turns out that the description was inaccurate: a missing connection, an inadvertent one authorized, or just incorrect information.

+Developers should be aware that many enterprise web sites use outsourced content distribution networks, and MUD controllers are likely to cache files for some time.
+Changes to MUD files will take some time to propogate through the various caches.
+An updated MUD URL will however, not experience any cache issues, but can not be deployed with a firmware update.

 --- back